General Admissions Information

 1801 N. Broad Street

 Philadelphia, PA 19122-6096

 toll free: 888-340-2222

-The Office of Undergraduate Admissions processes all undergraduate applications for admission to all campuses of Temple University.
-Freshman applicants can opt to apply Early Action through our application or the Common Application and must have a completed application on file before November 1st to receive a decision by January 10th.
-All other applicants (freshman or transfer) are reviewed on a rolling basis, and candidates are usually notified of decisions four to six weeks after receipt of a completed application.
+The Office of Undergraduate Admissions processes all undergraduate applications for admission to Main, Ambler and Rome campuses of Temple University.
+First-year applicants can opt to apply Early Action through the Common Application and must have a completed application on file before November 1st to receive a decision by January 10th.
+All other applicants (first-year or transfer) are reviewed on a rolling basis, and candidates are usually notified of decisions four to six weeks after receipt of a completed application.

 Students must submit all application materials to the Office of Undergraduate Admissions by the stated deadlines on the undergraduate application web site.
 Applications received after these dates will be considered on a space-available basis.
 The admissions application fee is $55.00.

 The following programs have additional requirements for admission: the College of Public Health (Nursing, first-year and transfers), Dance, Music, Musical Theater, and the Tyler School of Art and Architecture.
 Refer to the individual program description for the details on these special requirements.